sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

   The conclusion of the talk was an admonition to go build the future we want to see!

+There were other talks that I attended that were very good including one by Hato about Matrix-backed collaboration widgets that they have written for for public-sector clients and Kim's presentation about the Matrix Reminder Bot and his workflow with it.
+Additionally, there were many other talks and workshops that I wasn't able to attend.

-There were many other great talks and workshops, some that I was able to attend, and others that I wasn't able to attend.
-The quality of the talks was fantastic, and I learned tons from everyone at the summit.
+In all, the quality of the talks was fantastic, and I learned tons from everyone at the summit.

 # Presentation Time!